shenwei356/seqkit/doc/docs/usage.md

-  tab2fx          convert tabular format to FASTA/Q format translate       translate DNA/RNA to protein sequence (supporting ambiguous bases) version         print version information and check for update
+  tab2fx          convert tabular format to FASTA/Q format translate       translate DNA/RNA to protein sequence (supporting ambiguous bases) version         print version information and check for update watch           monitoring and online histograms of sequence features

 Flags:
       --alphabet-guess-seq-length int   length of sequence prefix of the first FASTA record based on which seqkit guesses the sequence type (0 for whole seq) (default 10000)